An inconvenient ruling keeps one San Fran area the way the locals like it, writes Peg Fong.

 "We really felt welcomed by the tight-knit community here," she said.

 The former Cohen Alley between Leavenworth and Hyde had long been a cesspool in the neighbourhood with open use of illicit drugs.
 Over the years, the area was revived then reclaimed as one of the Tenderloin's few community open spaces.
 Today, planted trees and gardens have transformed the alley into the Tenderloin's version of a national forest with colourful murals on exterior walls and outdoor performances

 PianoFight, a multipurpose venue for theatre for sketch comedy and live acts on Taylor St, runs regular shows including the largest audience judge theatre competition in the country.

 "There's diversity here you won't find anywhere else in San Francisco, in terms of socio economics, ethnicity, view points and creative wants and needs.
 It's truly all over the map.
 You can take a tour of the world here," says PianoFight co-founder Rob Ready.

-, including flights, accommodation and car hire, is priced from $3469pp, twin share.
+An 11-day self drive holiday from San Francisco to LA, including flights, accommodation and car hire, is priced from $3469pp, twin share.